Abhishek-D-Bhosale/Search-Analysis-with-Python/README.md

 # Search-Analysis-with-Python
 Search engine doesn’t give much access to the data about daily search queries, but another application of google known as Google Trends can be used for the task of Google search analysis.
-Google Trends provides an API that can be used to analyze the daily searches on Google
+Google Trends provides an API that can be used to analyze the daily searches on Google.

 ![S](https://user-images.githubusercontent.com/89337354/215282363-10df133c-e4d7-44f6-81f9-45c7721e73ce.png)